Harry Bradshaw (rugby league)

+Playing career

 Club career

 Bradshaw played for Dewsbury until December 1953, when he was signed by Huddersfield.
 He then returned to Dewsbury in November 1957.

 International honours

-Harry Bradshaw won a cap for England while at Dewsbury in 1953 against Other Nationalities.
+Bradshaw won a cap for England while at Dewsbury in 1953 against Other Nationalities.

 Bradshaw was also selected for the Great Britain squad while at Huddersfield for the 1954 Rugby League World Cup in France.
 However, he did not participate in any of the four matches, with Sam Smith playing as Hooker in all four matches.